 3. Set up a timeline but don’t be too rigid.

 Outlining responsibilities can clear up who does what on a project but when that gets done has to be mapped out as well.
-Set due dates for assigned tasks and consider having one person in charge of making sure everyone is completing what they should on time.
+Set due dates for assigned tasks, and consider having one person to make sure everyone is completing work on time.
 If something is taking longer than expected, be sure to communicate that to other team members as well.

-Better collaboration can also benefit you when working with clients since in the same study mentioned early, roughly 80% of professionals need to learn how to communicate better at work.
+Better collaboration can also benefit you when working with clients.
+In the same study mentioned early, roughly 80% of professionals need to learn how to communicate better at work.
 In one of my last articles, I discussed the benefits of a proposed timeline when working with clients.
-It helps you better outline an agreement with them, it sets a realistic time frame and it keeps everyone on the same page in terms of expectations.
+It helps you better outline an agreement with them.
+It essentially sets a realistic time frame and it keeps everyone on the same page in terms of expectations.

 If you truly know how many hours a project will take you , a proposed timeline can structure how you work with your clients to set clear expectations about what will happen and when work will get completed.
 CFP®, Taylor Schulte of DefineFinancial.com gives a 6 month timeline for his line of work.
 This is built right into their contract.
 “I’ve found that 6 months is a good sweet spot.
 Sometimes we finish sooner and other times it takes the entire time limit.”

-Schulte points out that technically there isn’t any wiggle room but working this way leaves a cushion of time to finish in a reasonable time frame.
-This still allows for flexibility while working with clients though the timeline provides structure and outlines an estimate of when things will be completed.
-Schulte explains that a new client recently hired him for a one-time plan and had to leave for a three week work trip shortly after.
+Schulte points out that technically there isn’t any wiggle room.
+However, working this way leaves a cushion of time to finish in a reasonable time frame.
+This still allows for flexibility while working with clients; though the timeline provides structure and outlines an estimate of when things will be completed.
+Schulte explains that a new client hired him, then had to leave for a long trip shortly after.
 Things were temporarily put on hold and they started up when the client returned.
 He adds how keeping clients happy trumps everything.
 If that means making adjustments to the time frame, then that’s fine.

 The Bottom Line

-Clear lines of communication help people work better together.
+Clear lines of communication help people work better together and stay on the same page.
 Consider mapping out how you will work together using tools like Asana and Slack.
 Also, consider a proposed timeline to clarify what happens and when it will get finished.
-All of these tips can allow everyone to stay on top of what’s going on and get work completely in the most productive way possible.
+All of these tips can allow everyone to stay on top of work and work in a more productive way.